RBilsland/Microbit-Sensor-Network/README.md

 		return config;
 	}

-For example to add a Compass sensor we would add our own section below the Temperature section and override the default configuration values.
+For example to add a Compass sensor we would add our own section below the Temperature section and override the default configuration values:

 			case "compass":
 				config.fullName = "Compass Heading";